Teacher Education Admission

 - Acceptable scores on Field Experience Evaluations I

-Once the student has been formally notified of admission to a teacher education program, he/she is then considered a candidate and is eligible to enroll in specialized methods courses.
+Once the student has been formally notified of admission to a teacher education program, he/she is then considered a Teacher Candidate and is eligible to enroll in specialized methods courses.
 Students must be admitted to teacher education at least one semester prior to enrolling in Student Teaching (EDUC 450).

 Transition Point II.
 Professional Clinical Practice

 Admission to teacher education is based upon consideration of candidates’ continuous academic achievement, professional and leadership potential, and dispositions.
 Candidates must seek formal admission to professional clinical practice.
-The following steps are to be completed by a candidate for formal admission to professional clinical practice:
+The following steps are to be completed by a candidate for formal admission to professional clinical practice as a Student Teacher:

 - Maintain a minimum cumulative grade average of 2.75